Residents react to approval of massive warehouse to be built in Desert Hot Springs - KESQ

 Residents react to approval of massive warehouse to be built in Desert Hot Springs

+However, many have raised concerns about the massive project.
+While others are eager for the job growth and development.

+"I was like, great!
+They need to build a lot of stuff out here," said DHS resident Kevin Leslie.
+"Then they said 1,800 jobs is possible, I'm like, that's great!"

-Many residents said they recently heard about the project and were taken aback by it.
+Many residents at Tuesday's planning commission meeting said they recently heard about the project and were taken aback by it.

+However, the City of DHS stands with how it notified the public.

+"The agenda had been posted since Thursday for this project.
+And again, you know, we follow all noticing requirements that are required by law," said DHS deputy city manager Doria Wilms.

 More than a dozen residents spoke at Tuesday's planning commission meeting, all of which disagreed with the warehouse being built in the city for a variety of reasons, including impacts to the environment, traffic, and health.